How to Have a Successful Full Body Women’s HIIT Workout

 What are the best HIIT workout exercises for women?

 Since HIIT is highly customizable, there are many different types of exercises you can incorporate into a session.
 However, compound exercises are the most efficient in terms of burning fat, training resistance, and getting that heart rate up.
 In fact, they raise your heart rate more than isolated exercises do.

-Compound exercises are essentially exercises that work several muscle groups at the same time.
+Compound exercises are essentially exercises that work for several muscle groups at the same time.
 Sound complex?
 It’s not!
-Believe it or not, exercises like squats are compound–they not only work the quadriceps, but also the glutes and calves.
+Believe it or not, exercises like squats are compound–they work not only the quadriceps but also the glutes and calves.

 Compound exercises can also combine 2 different exercises into one, to target even more muscles.
 Some examples are a lunge with a bicep curl or a squat and press.

 Tips for a successful full-body women’s HIIT workout

 Considering how intense HIIT workouts are, it’s crucial that you stay hydrated throughout the whole process–not just during the workout, but also before and after.

 If you’re dehydrated before exercising, your core temperature will rise faster and your heart will have to work harder, which won’t only affect your performance but can also cause overheating.
 The best way to stay hydrated is to drink water constantly throughout the day.